World Contraception Day 2021: What we’ve learnt from The Lowdown over the last year

 Need Help?
 Talk to one of our friendly doctors

-Dr Mel is a GP from London experienced in women’s health.
-Mel has worked in a sexual health clinic and has seen pretty much everything going!
-She knows all the latest research and helps us interpret the evidence behind contraception and fact checks our website and social content.
+Dr Melanie Davis-Hall is Medical Director at The Lowdown, she knows all the latest research and helps us to interpret the evidence behind contraception and clinically review all of our website and social content.